Ahmad-Altamimi1/Droob/README.md

 ## Database Setup
 1. Configure your database connection in the `.env` file.
-2. Run migrations: `php artisan migrate`
+2. Run migrations: `php artisan migrate:fresh -seed`

 ## Admin Dashboard
 1. Access the admin dashboard by visiting `/admin/login` in your browser.